HewlettPackard/green-dcc/README.md

     ).fit()
     ```

     This example assumes a DCC with three data centers.
-To use a different algorithm, such as SAC, you need to replace the `PPOConfig` with `SACConfig` (or the appropriate config class for the algorithm) and adjust the hyperparameters accordingly.
+To use a different algorithm, such as A2C, you need to replace the `PPOConfig` with `A2CConfig` (or the appropriate config class for the algorithm) and adjust the hyperparameters accordingly.
 For example:

     ```python
     from ray.rllib.algorithms.a2c import A2C, A2CConfig